paldhous/ucsc/2020/investigative-policy/md/documents.md

 #### Look at recognized entities and timelines

-DocumentCloud automatically runs documents through [Thomson Reuters Open Calais](http://www.opencalais.com/), which can flag people, places and organizations mentioned in a document.
+DocumentCloud automatically runs documents through natural language processing software that can flag people, places and organizations mentioned in a document.

 Select the first document, then select `Analyze>View Entities`:

 ![](img/documents_6.jpg)

-This should be the result:
+You should see a screen like this:

 ![](img/documents_7.jpg)

-Open Calais is not infallible -- "Added Table" seems unlikely to be a person.
+Document Cloud's autimated "entity extraction" is not infallible -- "Bunsen" refers to a piece of equipment rather than a person.
 But you can now hover over the gray bars to see the context in which each recognized entity is mentioned:

 ![](img/documents_8.jpg)